Generic selectors

 ]

-doc_embeddings = embedder.embed_documents(documents)
+doc_embeddings = embeddings.embed_documents(documents)

 The embed_documents() method processes multiple texts at once, which is more efficient than calling embed_query() repeatedly.
 This batch processing saves time when working with large document collections.